mmarbout/PAK_P3_infection_analysis/README.md

 ## dataset

-all the HiC reads can be downloaded on SRA using the following Bioproject reference: PRJNA XXX The RNA seq reads from Chevalereau et al. 2016 can be downloaded on the NCBI GEO portal (GSE76513).
+all the HiC reads can be downloaded on SRA using the following Bioproject reference: PRJNA1331554 The RNA seq reads from Chevalereau et al. 2016 can be downloaded on the NCBI GEO portal (GSE76513).
+The FastA reference file can be downloaded on the github.

 ## dependencies